jpaulm/fbp-etl/README.md

 We will assume your MySQL Connector Java jar file is in your downloads folder.

+To run Step300.java from the command line, first run

+`mvn dependency:purge-local-repository clean install` ,

-To run Step300.java from the command line, do a `cd` to position to your `fbp-etl\target\classes` directory.
+then do a `cd` to position to your `fbp-etl\target\classes` directory.

 Then enter